silviazia/JPMorgan---FinTech-Unit-1-Case-Study/README.md

 * https://www.genpact.com/uploads/files/genpact-banking-in-the-age-of-instinct-report.pdf
 * Garraty, John A. (1960).
 "The United States Steel Corporation Versus Labor: the Early Years".
 Labor History.
 1 (1): 3–38.
 * Timmons, Heather (2002).
 "J.P.
 Morgan: Pierpont would not approve".
 BusinessWeek.
-* "Morganization: How Bankrupt Railroads were Reorganized".
-Archived from the original on March 14, 2006.
-Retrieved January 5, 2007.